Jason Momoa visits protesters blocking new Hawaii telescope

-HONOLULU (AP) — "Aquaman" star Jason Momoa is visiting Native Hawaiian protesters blocking the construction of a giant telescope on Hawaii's tallest mountain.
+HONOLULU (AP) — "Aquaman" star Jason Momoa on Wednesday visited Native Hawaiian protesters blocking the construction of a giant telescope on Hawaii's tallest mountain.

-The Native Hawaiian Hollywood actor wore green leaf lei around his neck and the crown of his head as he attended a ceremony at the protest site on Wednesday.
+The Native Hawaiian Hollywood actor wore green leaf lei around his neck and the crown of his head as he attended a ceremony at the protest site.

 Honolulu television stations livestreamed dancers in jeans and windbreakers performing hula in chilly weather.